IgnasPanavas/GroupMe_Anti-Spam_Bot/README.md

 ### Common Issues

 1. **"Model file not found"**
-   - Run `python train.py` to create the model
+   - Run `python -m groupme_bot.cli train` to create the model

 2. **"API key error"**
    - Check your `.env` file and API key validity
+   - Get your API key from https://dev.groupme.com/

 3. **"Permission denied"**
    - Ensure the bot user is an admin in the group